hapijs/hapi/docs/Reference.md

 defaults.
 Note that the default only applies at time of route configuration, not at runtime.
 Calling `default()` after adding a route will have no impact on routes added prior.

+The default auth strategy configuration can be accessed via `connection.auth.settings.default`.

 ```js
 var server = new Hapi.Server();
 server.connection({ port: 80 });